-A jury member at many awards and competitions.
-An architect of the Picasso Museum of Barcelona, which with the latest recent addition adds the new annex building as a culmination of the long transformation and adaptation of the 5 Gothic buildings of Calle Moncada.
+Architect since 1970.
+Doctor in architecture by the UPC in 1987.
+Project Teacher at the Barcelona Technical School of Architecture from 1974 to 2015.
+Guest teacher and external expert from 1995, at the Federal Polytechnic School of Lausanne.
+Jury member at many awards and competitions.
+Architect of the Picasso Museum of Barcelona, which with the latest recent addition adds the new annex building as a culmination of the long transformation and adaptation of the 5 Gothic buildings in Montcada Street.
 The Museum of Navarre in Pamplona, the first Science Museum of Barcelona, the Tenerife Cosmos Museum, the temporary exhibition halls of the MNAC (Catalonia National Art Museum), the Egyptian Museum of Barcelona, the Francisco Godia Foundation of Barcelona, are all examples of this long trajectory of museum projects.
-His approach to the project, always with great attention to the character of the urban fabric into which the building dives, but also to the content and identity of the cultural institution using it, as well as the specific materiality and symbology of the collections it holds, always derives from a professional sensitivity consolidated by experience, but also from the multidisciplinary organisation of teams formed in reference to each order.
+His approach to the project always pays great attention to the character of the urban fabric into which the building dives, but also to the content and the identity of the cultural institution using it and the specific materiality and symbology of the collections it holds.
+It also derives from a professional sensitivity more generic and consolidated by experience: a professional sensitivity obtained in multiple projects on very diverse topics.

 She directs the studies and sites of several recent projects, particularly in Catalonia and in Barcelona, like the Annex to the Picasso Museum, the New Headquarters of the Godia Foundation and the Farinera building, as well as several projects of private houses on the Costa Brava.